bobbadshy/touchosc_obxd_template/README.md

 ## Donations

-This is an Open Source software and free to use for everyone in any which way possible! :)
+This is an Open Source software and free to use for everyone in any which way possible (..well, as long as it stays Open Source, licensed under GPL-3.0 license)! 🙂

 |    |  PayPal  |
 | -- | -------- |